eggplantbren/StarStudded/README.md

 specific to StarStudded).
 As you close each plot, more will appear.
 Posterior samples will also be saved in a text file `posterior_sample.txt`.
-Later I will write a script to convert the posterior samples to another format for greater convenience, so you won't have to worry too much about what's in what column.
-For the time being, there is at least a header in `posterior_sample.txt` telling you what everything is.
+Catalogs sampled to the posterior distribution are saved to a bunch of YAML files in the OutputCatalogs directory.
+These include the number of stars and the positions and fluxes of the stars.
+Other things such as hyperparameters are only in `posterior_sample.txt`;
+the excessively long header in that file labels the columns.

 ## The modelling assumptions